loosewheel/lwscratch/readme.txt

 Description
 ===========
 This mod provides scratch programmable robots.

+Installing LWDrops is recommended if support by your game.
+Without it when a robot is dropped the program sheet is cleared.

 The first time a robot is placed in the world a form opens asking the player that placed it, if the machine is public or private.
 If private is